-We are a very enthusiastic and experienced team, who are committed to provide a language programme accessible for all students.
+The French department is very experienced, enthusiastic , and committed to providing a language programme accessible for all students.
 Very importantly, we encourage the students to view the subject positively in order to feel successful in their language learning experience.
-We also believe that Modern Foreign Languages can contribute to numeracy and literacy alongside the ability to work with others.
-Students are rewarded not only for the quality of their work but also their effort and their contribution to the lessons.
+We also believe that Modern Foreign Languages also contribute to numeracy, literacy, and working with others.

-At KS4 weekly homeworks are set with the aim to develop the key skills required for the examinations.
-Furthermore,Vocabulary tests will be regularly set, as it is vital that students regularly memorise new key words to enhance their understanding of the language.
+At KS4, weekly homeworks are expected to be completed and aim to develop the key skills required for the examinations.
+Furthermore,Vocabulary learning will be regularly set via www.memrise.com and www.quizlet.com , as it is vital that students regularly memorise new key words to enhance further their understanding of the language.

-All four language skills are assessed: speaking (25%), reading (25%), listening (25%) and writing (25%)
+All four language skills assessed: Speaking (25%), Reading (25%), Listening (25%) and Writing (25%)